Illinois Department of Human Services and

 - ABE stands for Application for Benefits Eligibility, Illinois' new combined online application.

-- Anyone can apply for Medicaid, SNAP and cash benefits through ABE.
+- Anyone can apply for Medicaid, SNAP, cash benefits and the Medicare Savings Program through ABE.

 - ABE also offers an "Am I Eligible?" screening tool to determine if a person is likely eligible for benefits before completing a full application.
 The screening tool, however, is not a substitute for a full application.

 - All Kids Application Agents (AKAAs) may submit benefits applications on behalf of Applicants for all programs - Medical, SNAP and cash.
-More information on registering as an AKAA will be provided separately.
+More information on registering as an AKAA is provided separately.

 - MPE Providers who are enrolled with the Department of Healthcare and Family Services (HFS) to presumptively enroll pregnant women in Medicaid may also use ABE.